 From the New Rule drop down menu, select HTTPS.
 The options populated by default, to forward HTTPS traffic on port 443 to HTTP port 80 on the backend, are correct for this configuration.
 The only thing you need to do is add the details of your SSL configuration.

-In the Certificate field drop down menu, select + New Certificate option:
+In the Certificate field drop down menu, select the + New Certificate option: